superduper-io/superduper/docs/index.rst

 * MindsDB supports AutoML.
 For large PyTorch AI models, this can get very expensive, so we have chosen not to add this support.
 * MindsDB supports SQL as a priority.
 We may add support for structured data bases later.
 * MindsDB offers a user interface.
-We believe that Python is the right way to do AI and data science.
+We believe that Python is the right way to do AI and data science, so don't offer a UI.
 * MindsDB offers many data connectors.
 With SuperDuperDB, you can combine the Python ecosystem with SuperDuperDB for data injestion.

 Documentation contents